cristiantobol/developer-toolcamp/javascript_resources.md

 * [What's new in ES2015](#new)

 ## Session Objective
 This session has been included to provide practitioners with a collection of resources and tutorials that would be good to do prior to joining the course.
-It is not a pre-requisite for the course, but having a prior iunderstanding of JavaScript would be advantageous.
+It is not a pre-requisite for the course, but having a prior understanding of JavaScript would be advantageous.

 <a name="beginners"></a>
 ## Take a JavaScript Beginners Course on Udemy